Camp Loyaltown Frequently Asked Questions (FAQ)

 The Assistant Director will discuss alternate sessions with you, but we also maintain a waiting list for each session.
 We will notify you as soon as possible if a space becomes available in the desired session.

-We can accept checks address to the Account department at 189 Wheatley Road, Brookville, NY.
-Credit cards (Master Card, Visa and Discover) can be used to make payments over the phone by calling our Account department (516) 626-1075 extension 1311.
+We can accept checks addressed to the Account department at 189 Wheatley Road, Brookville, NY.
+Credit cards (Master Card, Visa, and Discover) can be used to make payments over the phone by calling our Account department at (516) 626-1075 extension 1311.

 The checks for camp should be mailed to: